top of page

 2) Create a platform for teams to work on - together.
 You might want to look at KPIs and put a working party into action to decide what will best reflect their performance as people (and not merely as numerical catalysts to bottom-line considerations).
 With this cohesion, you're now better placed to study the use of resources and make improvements on wastefulness, quality and housekeeping.
 Look for routes to involve family and friends in annual events, so that your company earns itself a reputation for genuine, visible care in the community.

 3) Co-opt a charity into the mix.
 Preferably one your staff have selected by choice.
-Then discuss with that charity how you can best support them.
-Throwing cash into a bucket is not the best way to go about instigating change - you want to align with a project they are looking to implement, and put your company's name on the map with a recognisable, significant piece of socially important work.
+Then discuss how you can best support them.
+Throwing cash into a bucket is not the best way to go about instigating change - you want to align with a project they are looking to implement, and put your company's name on the map with a recognisable piece of socially significant work.

-So now you know.
-CSR was always the unrivalled route to sustainable success in creating a positive culture and raising productivity.
-While you get on with looking after customers (who, incidentally, are going to subsequently see your company in a new, shining light), your people are actively going about their lives with a new-found sense of purpose.
+So now you know about CSR - the unrivalled route to sustainable success in creating a positive culture and raising productivity.
+While you look after new customers (who, incidentally, are going to subsequently see your company in a newly shining light), your people are actively going about their lives with a new-found sense of purpose.
 Suddenly, you find yourselves in a win-win situation.

 And win-win, let's face it, is what sustainability is all about.